-The following data was collected or derived for input:-
+The following data was collected for input:

-- ★ Weather data from a representative year for - solar irradiation, - precipitation - wind speed distribution for nodal capacity factors and full load hours (FLH) - Installed capacities for all technologies with their year of installation from 1960 onwards in five-year time steps; - Sustainable bio-energy resources for biogas production (from bio-waste, animal excrements and sewage sludge); - ▲ Geothermal energy resources; - Hourly power and heat demand for a representative year, with heat demand divided into:- - space heating (SH), - domestic hot water (DHW) - industrial heat demand - Power and heat demand future projections in five-year time steps until 2050; - ▲ Annual freight and passenger transport demand for - road - rail - aviation - marine - $\circ\;$ in passenger kilometres (p-km) and tonne kilometres (t-km) and future projections - o including regional, national and international demand - Energy conversion process efficiencies for all technologies (steam turbines, gas turbines, etc.); - ▲ Financial assumptions for all technologies and future projections - capital expenditures (CAPEX), - fixed and variable operational expenditures (OPEX{fix}, Opex{var}), - o lifetime - \circ in five-year time steps (the real cost basis is 2020); - ▲ Lower and upper limits for RE resources - Lower limit: Currently installed capacity - Upper limit: Maximum installed capacity according to resource potentials; - ▲ Centres of consumption and existing power grid data
+- Weather data from a representative year for solar irradiation, precipitation, and wind speed distribution for nodal capacity factors and full load hours (FLH); - Installed capacities for all technologies with their year of installation from 1960 onwards in five-year time steps; - Sustainable bioenergy resources for biogas production (from biowaste, animal excrements and sewage sludge); - Geothermal energy resources; - Hourly power and heat demand for a representative year (heat demand divided into space heating (SH), domestic hot water (DHW) and industrial heat demand); - Power and heat demand future projections in five-year time steps until 2050;

+- Annual freight and passenger transport demand for road, rail, aviation and marine in passenger kilometres (p-km) and tonne kilometres (t-km) and future projections; - Energy conversion process efficiencies for all technologies (steam turbines, gas turbines, etc.); - Financial assumptions (capital expenditues (CAPEX), fixed and variable operational expenditures (OPEXfix, Opexvar), lifetime) for all technologies and future projections in five-year time steps (the real cost basis is 2020); - Lower and upper limits for RE resources - Lower limit: Currently installed capacity - Upper limit: Maximum installed capacity according to resource potentials; - Centres of consumption and existing power grid data.

-Population projections for all sub-regions are necessary as an auxiliary parameter, to split national values according to the nine regions of the UK, and whenever regional data was not available.
+Population projections for all subregions are necessary as an auxiliary parameter, to split national values according to the nine subregions of the UK, and whenever regional data was not available.
 Data for Ireland was mostly available separately.

 The installation of new RE capacity is limited according to the upper technical potential of a technology according to its resource availability.
-The installation of new RE capacity is further limited to a capacity share growth of four percent points per year to avoid unrealistic up-scaling.
+The installation of new RE capacity is further limited to a capacity share growth of 4% percent points per year to avoid unrealistic upscaling.
 The model aims to install the least cost solution: the technology with the lowest total costs is preferred over technologies with higher costs until the resource is exploited, while matching the demand profiles and seasonal variation.

-3.3 Modelling parameters

-Solar PV

 In the main scenario, solar PV is limited to 1% of total land area demand with a power installation density of 75 MW/km2.
 This leads to an upper limit for solar PV of 183 GW.

-Onshore wind

 Onshore wind is considered to be limited to 2% of total land area with a significantly lower power installation density of 8.4 MW/km2.
 This leads to an upper limit for onshore wind of 42 GW.

-Offshore wind

-According to [36], the feasible economic potential of offshore wind, which is abundantly available in the UK and Ireland has a range up to 2,700 TWh/yr for the UK and up to 600 TWh/yr for Ireland.
-In contrast, the technical potential calculated using the method above is even higher (up to 8,000 TWh/yr for UK and Ireland combined).

-The solar and wind resources are based on data from NASA for the year 2005 and reprocessed with the REMix model by the German Aerospace Centre in $0.45 \times 0.45^{\circ}$ nodal resolution.
-The regional Full Load Hours for wind onshore and wind offshore are shown in Figure 3.
+According to [36], offshore wind is abundantly available in the UK and Ireland with a range up to 2700 TWh/yr for the UK and up to 600 TWh/yr for Ireland in terms of their feasible economic potentials.
+In contrast, the technical potential calculated using the method above is even higher (up to 8000 TWh/yr for UK and Ireland combined).
+The solar and wind resources are based on data from NASA for the year 2005 [39] and reprocessed with the REMix model by the German Aerospace Centre [40] in 0.45 x 0.45° nodal resolution.
+The regional FLH for wind onshore and wind offshore are shown in Figure 3.
 The highest wind potential can be found for Scotland and Ireland, the lowest in Southern England.
-The coastal regions have higher wind onshore potentials than inland.
+The coastal regions have higher wind onshore potentials than the inland.

-Figure 3: Regional Full Load Hours for wind onshore (left) & wind offshore (right)

-Other renewable sources
+FIGURE 3: REGIONAL FLH FOR WIND ONSHORE (LEFT) AND WIND OFFSHORE (RIGHT)